microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-api-overview.md

 ### Alerts and incidents (preview)

-These are rich [alert](security-alert.md) resources that pull alert data from security provider services, that are either part of or integrated with [Microsoft 365 Defender](/microsoft-365/security/defender/microsoft-365-defender?view=o365-worldwide).
+These are the most recent generation of [alert](security-alert.md) resources in the Microsoft Graph security API.
+These alerts pull alert data from security provider services, that are either part of or integrated with [Microsoft 365 Defender](/microsoft-365/security/defender/microsoft-365-defender?view=o365-worldwide).

-In addition to aggregating common alert data from security providers, these alerts consume the data to return valuable clues about a completed or ongoing attack, the impacted assets, and associated [evidence](security-alertevidence.md).
+In addition to aggregating common alert data from security providers, these alerts consume the data to return rich, valuable clues about a completed or ongoing attack, the impacted assets, and associated [evidence](security-alertevidence.md).
 They automatically correlate other alerts with the same attack techniques or the same attacker into an [incident](security-incident.md) to provide a broader context of an attack.
 They recommend response and remediation actions, offering consistent actionability across all the different providers.
 The rich content makes it easy for analysts to collectively investigate and respond to threats.

 Alerts from the following security providers are available via these rich alerts and incidents:
 - Azure Active Directory Identity Protection